ibm-cloud-docs/appid/pre-sign-in.md

 # Preregistering future users
 {: #preregister}

-With {{site.data.keyword.appid_full}}, you can start building a profile for users that you know are going to need access to your app, prior to their initial sign-in.
+With {{site.data.keyword.appid_full}}, you can start building a profile for users that you know are going to need access to your app before their initial sign-in.
 {: shortdesc}

-To learn more about the security considerations that you should make when working with custom attributes, see [Storing and accessing user profiles](/docs/services/appid?topic=appid-profiles).
+To learn more about the security considerations that might apply when you work with custom attributes, see [Storing and accessing user profiles](/docs/services/appid?topic=appid-profiles).
 {: tip}